-• Gardening edges and planters may be acceptable.
+Gardening edges and planters may be acceptable.

 Adding a garden or planter wall may also be acceptable, so long as it is low-profile, constructed of a compatible material, and does not obscure or damage any character-defining features of the primary elevation.
 The wall should be added in such a way that it does not penetrate the existing structure, and if it were removed in the future, the front elevation would be unaltered.
-Garden or planter walls should not be placed along the front or side property lines.